gustavobhm/springboot-jpa-rest-jms-angular/README.md

 # Instructions
 1- Run the Application.java

-2 - "http://localhost:8080/invoices/create_data" - This Rest endpoint starts a JMS queue that creates the mass of test data.
+2 - Access "http://localhost:8080/invoices/create_data" for Rest endpoint starts a JMS queue that creates the mass of test data.

-3 - Access the "http://localhost:8080" for uses the Angularjs interface.
+3 - Access "http://localhost:8080" for uses the Angularjs interface.

 4 - Rest endpoints: